puru02/django-anymail/docs/inbound.rst

         A `list` of all attachments to the message, or an empty list if there are no attachments.
 See :ref:`inbound-attachments` below a description of the values.

+        Note that inline images (which appear intermixed with a message's body text) are generally not included in :attr:`!attachments`.
+Use :attr:`inlines` to access inline images.

         If the inbound message includes an attached message, :attr:`!attachments` will include the attached message and all of *its* attachments, recursively.
         Consider Python's :meth:`~email.message.EmailMessage.iter_attachments` as an